trln/solr-query-analysis/README.md

 The range of arguments you can pass to the script is somewhat large, to provide a measure of flexibility in generating different test scenarios.
 Run `./queries.py -h` to get a general breakdown.

-`-n` -- it is expected you may run the tests a number of times, so you can provide this to number your tests.
+`-n` -- it is expected you may run the tests a number of times, so you can provide this to number your test runs.
 It defaults to 1.
+Note that your Solr instance may be tuned to cache (parts of) query results, which can result in wide variations in observed timings and `QTime` values on subsequent runs of the same set of queries.

 `-c` -- the `collection` name to run queries against.
-Not used if `-u` is specified, default value: `default`.
+Not used if `-u` (`--url`) is specified, default value: `_default`.

 `--query-dir` - a directory to be scanned for `queries.txt` and `params.json` files.
-These files are used as the value of `--query-file` and `--default-query` if present.
+These files are used as the value of `--query-file` and `--default-query` _if present_.
 Either or both can be overriden by the explict use of their companion argument.

 `--query-file` - a file containing the `q` parameter of the queries to be run aspart of the test, one per line.